sandra8282/applied-regression-2016/pages/instructor-schedule.md

  - check in about: (1) R, (2) whether other courses conflict with the time-slot earlier than this one?, (3) whether they want some courses on data visualization.
  - lecture 3: SLR - least squares and geometry of regression
- - lab 1 in class exercise

 _Thursday, week 2_

+ - check ins: when asking a question, post full reproducible example!!!
  - quiz 1
+ - lab 1 in class exercise

  Week 3: